Eastern Christianity

-Eastern Christianity comprises Christian traditions and church families that originally developed during classical and late antiquity in the Eastern Mediterranean region or locations further east, south or north.
-The term does not describe a single communion or religious denomination.
-Eastern Christianity is a category distinguished from Western Christianity, which is composed of those Christian traditions and churches that originally developed further west.
+Eastern Christianity is one of two major classification used to categorize church bodies with shared orientation within common historical root.
+Eastern Christianity is a category contrasted with Western Christianity, which comprises those Christian traditions and churches that originally were based to the west along the Mediterranean region.
+Eastern Christianity comprises church families within Christian traditions that originally developed during classical and late antiquity in the Eastern Mediterranean region and their later extensions.
+The term does not refer to any single communion or particular church body.
+The term does not imply any unity of different communion of churches within its classification nor plurality of churches within this classification implies any disunity within any singular communion.

-Major Eastern Christian bodies include the Eastern Orthodox Church and the Oriental Orthodox Churches, along with those groups descended from the historic Church of the East (also called the Assyrian Church), as well as the Eastern Catholic Churches (which are in communion with Rome while maintaining Eastern liturgies), and the Eastern Protestant churches.
-Most Eastern churches do not normally refer to themselves as "Eastern", with the exception of the Assyrian Church of the East and its offshoot, the Ancient Church of the East.
+Major Eastern Christian communions include the Eastern Orthodox Church and the Oriental Orthodox Churches, along with churches descended from the historic Church of the East (Assyrian Church of the East and its offshoot, the Ancient Church of the East), as well as the Eastern Catholic Churches (which are in communion with Rome while maintaining their respective liturgical heritage), and the Eastern Protestant churches..

-The Eastern Orthodox are the largest body within Eastern Christianity with a worldwide population of 220 million, followed by the Oriental Orthodox at 60 million.
+The Eastern Orthodox Church is the largest body within Eastern Christianity with a worldwide population of 220 million, followed by the Oriental Orthodox Churches at 60 million.
 The Eastern Catholic Churches consist of about 16–18 million and are a small minority within the Catholic Church.
-Eastern Protestant Christian churches do not form a single communion; churches like the Ukrainian Lutheran Church and the Malankara Mar Thoma Syrian Church have under a million members.
+Eastern Protestant Christian churches do not form a single communion; the Ukrainian Lutheran Church claims 2,500 members while the Malankara Mar Thoma Syrian Church claims over one million members.
 The Assyrian Church of the East and the Ancient Church of the East, descendant churches of the Assyria-based Church of the East, have a combined membership of approximately 400,000.